jtsternberg/CMB2-A-hitchhikers-guide-to-the-WordPress-galaxy/mu-plugins/cmb2/readme.txt

 CMB2 is a developer's toolkit for building metaboxes, custom fields, and forms for WordPress that will blow your mind.

-CMB2 is a complete rewrite of [Custom Metaboxes and Fields for WordPress](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress).
+CMB2 is a complete rewrite of Custom Metaboxes and Fields for WordPress.
 To get started, please follow the examples in the included `example-functions.php` file and have a look at the [basic usage instructions](https://github.com/WebDevStudios/CMB2/wiki/Basic-Usage).

 You can see a list of available field types [here](https://github.com/WebDevStudios/CMB2/wiki/Field-Types#types).

+### Contribution
+Development occurs on Github, and all contributions welcome.
+Please read the [CONTRIBUTING](https://github.com/WebDevStudios/CMB2/blob/master/CONTRIBUTING.md) doc for more details.

+A complete list of all our awesome contributors found here: [github.com/WebDevStudios/CMB2/graphs/contributors](https://github.com/WebDevStudios/CMB2/graphs/contributors)

 ### Features: